fpereiro/lith/readme.md

 1. Tag: a string, containing a valid HTML tag.
 For example, `'br'`.
 2. Attributes:
-  - Case 1: An object, where each key in the object matches a string or a number.
+  - Case 1: An object, where each key in the object matches a string, a number or `undefined`.
 The keys are already strings (since that's how javascript represents object literal keys) and are expected to be so.
 There is an abstruse rule for validating attribute names (keys), explained in the source code, but you don't need to know it.
-And attribute values must be either strings or numbers.
+And attribute values must be either strings, numbers or `undefined`.
+If an attribute value is `undefined`, the entire attribute will be ignored.
   - Case 2: `undefined`.
 3. Contents:
   - Case 1: a lith.